mobxjs/mobx-state-tree/docs/tips/inheritance.md

 const Box = Square
     .named("Box")
     .views(self => {
+        // save the base implementation of surface, again, this is a function.
+        // if it was a getter, the getter would be evaluated only once here
-        // save the base implementation of surface const superSurface = self.surface
+        // instead of being able to evaluate dynamically at time-of-use const superSurface = self.surface

         return {